Bilawal Bhutto Zardari: Support for 18th Amendment

-Bilawal has repeatedly criticized the One Unit system and warned against any attempt to bring in the presidential system, explaining that it will not be in the interest of democracy.
-During a press talk at a conference on 27 April 2019, he stated, "Presidential system is neither in the interest of the country nor the federation and all democratic forces will resist any such move," adding that the presidential form of government had failed wherever it had been enforced.
-"There is no provision in our laws for conducting a referendum."
+Bhutto Zardari has repeatedly criticized the historical One Unit Scheme, and warned against any attempt to bring in a presidential system, explaining that it will not be in the interest of democracy.
+During a press conference on 27 April 2019, he stated that the "presidential system is neither in the interest of the country nor the federation and all democratic forces will resist any such move."